 The Williams family in Lincoln, Nebraska, doesn’t miss an opportunity to celebrate the spooky season.
 Costumes?
 Check.
 Pumpkin patch?
 Check.
 Halloween music?
 Triple check.

-Among the top choices for her kids, Dexter, 9, and Ruby, 3, are a mix of Halloween classics and new favorites.
-Their go-to songs?
+Among the top choices for her kids, Dexter, 9, and Ruby, 3, are a mix of Halloween music classics and new favorites.
+Their go-to Halloween songs for kids?

 - Michael Jackson’s "Thriller"